Washington County JP primary features candidate endorsing his opponent

 FAYETTEVILLE, Ark.
-(KNWA) — One Washington County primary race has taken an interesting turn, as one candidate is endorsing the other despite the possibility of victory.
+(KFTA) — One Washington County primary race has taken an interesting turn, as one candidate is endorsing the other despite the possibility of victory.

 Voters in Washington County will see Stephen Ritterbush on the ballot for Justice of the Peace, District 7.